What happens in a session?

 If you are unavoidably delayed please text me ASAP on 0412 621 957.

 A couple does not have a Medicare number, only individuals get that.
 Medicare funding relies on the person having a diagnosis of a serious mental illness.
-Once you have that diagnosis it becomes part of your medical history.
+Once you have that diagnosis it becomes part of your medical history for ever.
 The diagnosis may have an impact on you even if it was given decades ago or even when you were a child.

 Having had a diagnosis of a mental illness can affect later claims on life, disability and income protection insurances and incredibly, on travel insurance.
 The insurer may only need to show that the disorder was a contributing factor or ask you to prove that it was not!